-The Rocky Mountain Mineral Law Foundation is a collaborative, educational, non-profit organization dedicated to the scholarly and practical study of the laws and regulations relating to mining, oil and gas, energy, public lands, water, environmental and international law.
-Through our educational programs, we bring together lawyers, landmen, managers, consultants, government personnel, law faculty, students, and others involved in minerals, oil and gas, water, and other resources.
+The Foundation for Natural Resources and Energy Law is a collaborative, educational, non-profit organization dedicated to the scholarly and practical study of the laws and regulations relating to natural resources and energy, including oil and gas, mining, renewable energy, public lands, water, environmental protection, and international law.
+Through our educational programs, we bring together lawyers, landmen, managers, consultants, government personnel, law faculty, students, and others involved in the practice, work, and study of natural resources and energy law.

 The Foundation is known for fostering collegial professional relationships among its members and for high-quality, scholarly, and practical educational offerings, including:

 - Institutes, Short Courses, and Workshops – both domestic and international – on relevant legal developments and issues

 - On Demand online natural resources educational programming for lawyers and other resources professionals

 - The online Digital Library, which puts six decades of scholarship at your fingertips

 - Publications such as, the American Law of Mining, the Law of Federal Oil and Gas Leases, the Proceedings of the Annual Institutes, International Petroleum Law and Transactions, the Landman’s Legal Handbook, Gower Federal Services, The Foundation Journal, the Mineral and Energy Law Newsletter, the Water Law Newsletter, and various books, model forms, institute materials, and other special materials

 - Grants primarily to professors to promote scholarship, research, writing, teaching, and the study of natural resources and energy law and related fields